 Thread safety

 Ring buffers are effectively used in embedded systems with or without operating systems.
-Common problem most of implementations have is linked to multi-thread environment (when using OS) or reading/writing from/to interrupts.
-This is linked to common question What happens if I write to buffer while another thread is reading from it?
+Common problem most of implementations have, is linked to multi-thread environment (when using OS) or reading/writing from/to interrupts.
+Question becomes What happens if I write to buffer while another thread is reading from it?

 One of the main requirements (beside being lightweight) of LwRB was to allow read-while-write or write-while-read operations.
 This is achieved only when there is single write entry point and single read exit point.